-The current capital programme forecasts spending on capital projects of around £1-£2m p.a. for years 2012/13 to 2016/17.
+The current capital programme forecasts spending on capital projects of around £1-£2m p.a. for years 2013/14 to 2017/18.
 Past experience has indicated that actual spending will be far higher and this is due mainly to the fact that a number of initiatives are still at an early stage of development and so are not yet included in the projections.
-In particular, at this point no account has been taken of any future aspirations beyond 2011/12 for schemes under review.
+In particular, at this point no account has been taken of any future aspirations beyond 2012/13 for schemes under review.
 These schemes are currently the subject of feasibility studies and the results will be considered in accordance with the following timescales: -

-- (i) Asset Review Programme The capital programme included in the budget excludes the effect of the asset review as the budget was set on the understanding that sales would be offset by corresponding purchases so that over the 5 year period, the review would have resulted in an equal number of purchases to sales. - (ii) Vehicle Replacement Programme The current capital programme includes a minimal budget for vehicle replacements.
-The refuse fleet and other street cleansing vehicles are due for replacement from 2013 and options need to be considered as to how these will be funded.
+- (i) Asset Review Programme The capital programme includes the effect of the asset review and that sales will be offset by corresponding purchases over the 5 year period. - (ii) Vehicle Replacement Programme The current capital programme includes a minimal budget for vehicle replacements (recurring £200,000 per annum).
+The refuse fleet and other street cleansing vehicles are due for replacement from 2014 and options need to be considered as to how these will be funded.
 Given current capital resources it will be unlikely they will be able to be bought from existing capital receipts, so other options such as borrowing and leasing will have to be considered should the vehicles still need replacing. - (iii) Disabled Facilities Grants There is a significant pressure on the capital programme from the demand for Disabled Facilities Grants into the future.
-Government support allocates the Council £663,000 in 2011/12 and additional contributions are being sought from other agencies and private sector partners, but with expenditure likely to be in the region of £1.5million per year rising to £2.3million per year in 2013/14, a shortfall is highly likely that the Council will need to meet.
+Government support allocates the Council £663,000 in 2012/13 and an additional contribution from the Council of £200,000 was agreed as part of the 2012/13 budget process.